 How Conversions API Enhances First-Party Data Adoption?

-- Direct & Reliable Data Connection: The Conversions API ensures a more secure and robust exchange of users’ data reducing the risk of data loss caused by ad blockers and browser limitations.
+1. Direct & Reliable Data Connection: The Conversions API ensures a more secure and robust exchange of users’ data.
+It reduces the risk of signal loss caused by ad blockers and browser limitations.
 By using Conversions API, businesses can effectively adopt first-party data, gaining valuable insights into user behavior without solely relying on third-party cookies or client-side tracking.

-- Improved Ad Targeting & Personalization: With more understanding of users interactions through first-party data has made businesses hyper-target their ad campaigns.
-Facebook Conversions API joining hands with Facebook Pixels has benefited advertisers to obtain valuable customer behavior insights across various stages of the sales funnel.
+1. Improved Ad Targeting & Personalization: With more understanding of users interactions through first-party data has made businesses hyper-target their ad campaigns.
+Facebook Conversions API joining hands with Facebook Pixel has benefited advertisers to obtain valuable customer behavior insights across various stages of the sales funnel.
 This has led to better ad performance and higher conversion rates.

 How does Facebook Conversions API (CAPI) work?

-The Facebook Conversions API works by establishing a direct connection between an advertiser’s marketing data and the systems used by Facebook to optimize ad targeting, measure outcomes, and decrease the cost per result.
-It enables businesses to send various types of events, such as website events, app events, and offline conversions, from their servers, website platforms, mobile apps, or CRM systems to Facebook.
+The Conversions API works by establishing a direct connection between an advertiser’s marketing data and Meta.
+It helps to optimize ad targeting, measure outcomes, and decrease the cost per result.
+It enables businesses to send various types of data such as events, such as website events, app events, and offline conversions.
+The data is sent from their servers, website platforms, mobile apps, or CRM systems to Meta through server-side.

 For example, when a user clicks on a Facebook Ad of an e-commerce website, and makes a purchase on that site, the advertiser’s conversion tracking server captures the user ID, timestamp, item purchased and revenue when the purchase event occurs.